 #10: Read the instructions!

-Before you jump on a new machine you’ve never used before take a moment to look over the description, instructions, and study the pictures.
-If you feel comfortable trying the exercise then proceed with very light weight and understand the movement before pinning the whole stack.
+Before you jump on a new machine you’ve never used before taking a moment to look over the description, instructions, and study the pictures.
+If you feel comfortable trying the exercise then proceed with very lightweight and understand the movement before pinning the whole stack.
 If you are unsure about the exercise step away and search for a YouTube video or ask a free Personal Trainer or Gym Associate for assistance.

 Going to the gym does not have to be intimidating but I understand how it can be.
 I want you to feel comfortable starting back up at a gym and joining a gym for the first time.
 Once you feel comfortable at the gym, you’re going to be laughing at how silly you were when you first joined.
-Everyone has those pre gym jitters.
-My best guess is that it comes from being nervous and seeing people who seem to know exactly what they are doing.
+Everyone has those pre-gym jitters.
+My best guess is that it comes from being nervous.
+And then seeing people who seem to know exactly what they are doing.

 If you don’t know what you are doing, simply ask for help.
 Over on Instagram, I share workout videos and inspiration all the time.
 Before beginning a workout, you can check out my page and have a better idea of what machines, weights, and exercises you can try.
 Having proper gym etiquette will go a long way when you are just starting out.

 As long as you follow my 10 commandments for the gym, you are going to be a pro in no time!
 Trust me.

 Are you in need of a kickass routine to jumpstart your fitness routine after this Summer break with the kids at home?
 (Speaking for myself, I feel like I could do with a retreat… just saying!)
 Download from one of my favorite free plans to kick you in the butt today!

 Save this post on Pinterest 🙂